LibreWeb/LibreWeb-Browser/README.md

 ## Devs

-Decentralized Browser written in C and C++20.
+Decentralized Browser written in C++20 with C libraries.
 And using the [cmark-gfm](https://github.com/github/cmark-gfm) library, used for CommonMark (markdown) parsing.

-The GUI-toolkit or 2D/3D engine used displaying the content is not yet decided.
-Can be anything really, like: Qt, wxWidgets or Imgui.
+The GUI toolkit and 2D/vector graphics engine is not yet decided (see research below).

 We can also still change the language of the source code (iso markdown).
 Atleast no HTML and JavaScript anymore, content is king after all.

+### Development Environment

-For the development environment I'm using VSCodium with `C/C++`, `Cmake` and `Cmake Tools` extensions installed.
+I'm using VSCodium editor, with the following extensions installed: `C/C++`, `Cmake` and `Cmake Tools` .

 ## Depedencies